Local Installation

 Configuration

-You can configure your environment using the HAWKI CLI interactive setup:
+You can also configure your environment variables using the HAWKI CLI interactive setup

 php hawki setup